 Church Members Pray for Each Other

-Fellowship is Good for the Mind, Body and Soul
+Fellowship is Good for the Mind, Body, and Soul

 Being with other people in this way — especially in a positive setting where others genuinely care about you and want you to be healthy and happy — is good for you in a number of ways.
 Belonging to a group and enjoying the company of others reduces the isolation that can occur during recovery.
 Talking and learning about other people in a church also lets you make new friends or identify people who might understand what you are going through.

 Giving back lets you get involved in positive activities that boost your own spirits, help others and ensure you continue developing healthy skill sets and coping mechanisms.
-While it takes time to get comfortable in a new church and figure out where God wants you to serve, don’t be afraid to pray about it and ask him what you can do within his body.
+While it takes time to get comfortable in a new church and figure out where God wants you to serve, don’t be afraid to pray about it and ask Him what you can do within His body.

+Taking the time to become part of the Christian family after rehab has many rewards.
 Whether or not you’re part of a church, if you’re dealing with addiction or a substance abuse disorder, our Christian Addiction Treatment Center services can help.
 Call us today to find out more about your options for seeking the Road to Freedom.